noir-lang/noir/docs/docs/dev_docs/contracts/portals/main.md

 Note, that crossing the L1/L2 chasm is asynchronous, so there could be a situation where the user has burned their assets on L2 but the swap fails on L1!
 This could be due to major price movements or the like.
 In such a case, the user could be stuck with funds on L1 that they cannot get back to L2 unless the portal contract implements a way to properly handle such errors.

 :::caution
-Designated callers are enforced at the contract level for contracts that are not the rollup itself, and should not be trusted to implement the standard correctly.
+Designated callers are enforced at the contract level for contracts that are not the rollup itself, and should not be trusted to implement the contract correctly.
 The user should always be aware that it is possible for the developer to implement something that looks like designated caller without providing the abilities to the user.
 :::

 ## Examples of portals